 Reviewing the primary uses, dosage, and anything else you need to know about the administration of magnesium sulfate to treat cardiac arrest.

 Magnesium sulfate is an ACLS drug that can be found in the Adult Cardiac Arrest Algorithm.
-Magnesium is second line antiarrhythmic drug that is used when torsades de pointes (polymorphic VT) is present.
-You should also consider administering magnesium when you suspect the patient is experiencing hypomagnesemia, or a magnesium deficiency.
+Magnesium is a second line antiarrhythmic drug that is used when torsades de pointes (polymorphic VT) are present.
+You should also consider administering magnesium when you suspect the patient is experiencing hypomagnesemia or a magnesium deficiency.